-Abedi et al. (2011) used a componential approach in examining the role of cognitive, grammatical, lexical and textual/visual features in grade eight statewide reading assessments.
+Abedi et al. (2011) used a componential approach in examining the role of cognitive, grammatical, lexical, and textual/visual features in Grade 8 statewide reading assessments.
 They grouped accessibility features into two major categories: (a) features that are incidental to the measurement and may be changed without threatening the intended target, and (b) features that are crucial to the construct measured and cannot be changed without altering the complexity of the item.
 Item adaptations that seek to be used for students taking a regular standardized assessment, and not one guided by alternate assessment content, should fall in the former category and not the latter.
 To address the first category, the researchers indicated select textual and visual features of test items evaluated this study that best discriminated between students with and without disabilities without altering the intent of the content and cognitive load, including font point size, font type, and the number of unnecessary visuals in the test item.
-Features that fall into the second category where the construct could be threatened are of great relevance to researchers examining alternate assessments (Elliott et al., 2010; Kettler, Rodriguez, Bolt, Elliott, Beddow, & Kurz, 2011).
+Features that fall into the second category where the construct could be threatened are of great relevance to researchers examining alternate assessments (Elliott et al., 2010; Kettler et al., 2011).
 These types of changes may be used to address the needs of students with significant cognitive disabilities or students that require modifications to depth of knowledge as well as an item's textual and visual features.

 When do adaptations that don't affect the construct for some students cross the line and impact the target intent of the item for others?
 The effects of research on item adaptations have been mixed.
 Sato, Rabinowitz, Gallagher, and Huang (2010) found that students across levels of English proficiency (ranging from beginning to advanced levels) performed better on mathematics test items that had lower levels of linguistic complexity than those with higher levels.
 Jamal Abedi and his colleagues have focused on linguistic complexity in math and science word problems, a large component of item format structure and an area often targeted to increase accessibility.
-Abedi, Bailey, Butler, Castellon-Wellington, Leon, & Mirocha (2005) revised items so that they use simplified language.
-Related adaptations investigated include chunking text/shortening amount of reading (Abedi, Kao, Leon, Sullivan, Herman, Pope, Nambiar, & Mastergeorge, 2008) or adding visual supports such as graphics or tables (Siegel, 2007).
+Abedi et al. (2005) revised items so that they use simplified language.
+Related adaptations investigated include chunking text/shortening amount of reading (Abedi et al., 2008) or adding visual supports such as graphics or tables (Siegel, 2007).

-However, others have found minimal to no effect in adapting text in ways such as this, even when the intent is to measure the same construct (e.g. see Keiffer et al., 2009).
-In fact, Cawthon, Ho, Patel, Potvin, and Trundt (2009) found unintended interactions with disability type.
+However, others have found minimal to no effect in adapting text in ways such as this, even when the intent is to measure the same construct (e.g., see Keiffer et al., 2009).
+In fact, Cawthon et al. (2009) found unintended interactions with disability type.
 It is also quite possible that the test item adaptation process varies in the extent to which it is successful, including among individual items on a specific assessment.
-Because general design principles need to be applied to test items that vary in content demand, it is possible that they are not equally effective across an entire battery of items on an assessment, thus diluting possible main effects (Solano-Flores, in press; Carr, 2008).
+Because general design principles need to be applied to test items that vary in content demand, it is possible that they are not equally effective across an entire battery of items on an assessment, thus diluting possible main effects (Carr, 2008; Solano-Flores, in press).